ascholerChemeketa/cs160Reader/_sources/DataRepresentation/FloatingPointNumbers.rst

 Computers use this same trick, but instead of representing values as decimals multiplied by powers of ten, they use binary numbers multiplied by a power of two.
 There are thus three things to represent: the sign of the number, the binary value and the power of two to multiply it by.
 We will use the following scheme:

 * 1 bit to represent the **sign**.
 0 for positive, 1 for negative.
 * 3 bits to represent the **exponent** - the power of two to multiply by.
 We need to represent positive and negative exponents; to do so we will subtract 4 from the binary number the exponent represents.
 For example, if the three exponent bits are 101, that means 5.
 We would subtract 4 to get 1 and thus raise 2 to the 1st power.
-If the exponent bits were 001, representing 1, we would subtract 4 and get -3... this indicates we should raise 2 to th -3 power.
+If the exponent bits were 001, representing 1, we would subtract 4 and get -3... this indicates we should raise 2 to the -3 power.
 * 4 bits to represent the **binary fraction** (more formally known as the **mantissa**).
 We will always interpret these four bits as filling in the blanks of 0.XXXX.
 For example, if the four fraction bits are 0100 we would interpret that as :math:`{0.0100}_{2}` or :math:`{0.25}_{10}`.
 * The final value is obtained by multiplying the binary fractional by the power of two indicated by the exponent.